TheOracle2212/ardupilot_wiki/copter/source/docs/connect-escs-and-motors.rst

     :alt: QUAD A TAIL

 .. note::
-    Quad A Tail and V Tail frames do not use the front motors for yaw control (NYT).
+    Quad A Tail and V Tail frames do not use the front motors for yaw control, but results in no yaw torque.
 The direction of motor rotation is not critical for basic operation, but unless the front motors spin in opposite directions, roll and pitch inputs will result in adverse yaw, resulting in less dynamic range of the yaw control.

 .. image:: ../images/m_01_06_quad_plus_rev.svg
     :target: ../_images/m_01_06_quad_plus_rev.svg